Over the Limit (2010): Preliminary matches

 The first match that was aired as part of the pay-per-view was Drew McIntyre defending his Intercontinental Championship against Kofi Kingston.
 Kingston took the early advantage, by performing a suicide dive to the outside of the ring on McIntyre.
 McIntyre threw Kingston in the ringpost, and went on the offense.
 Kingston was able to counter McIntyre's "Future Shock" DDT, and perform his finishing move, the S.O.S, to pin McIntyre for the victory and the championship.
 Following the match, McIntyre demanded that Teddy Long go out to the ring and reverse the decision, but instead McIntyre was attacked by Matt Hardy, who McIntyre had attacked on several occasions in the prior weeks.

-Unified WWE Tag Team Champions The Hart Dynasty faced Chris Jericho and The Miz.
+Unified WWE Tag Team Champions The Hart Dynasty (Tyson Kidd and David Hart Smith), shown with Natalya, faced Chris Jericho and The Miz.

 The next match was a singles match between Ted DiBiase, who was accompanied by Virgil, and R-Truth.
 In the early stages of the match, Virgil caused a distraction, allowing DiBiase to take the advantage by performing a reverse neckbreaker and throwing R-Truth into the barricade at ringside.
 R-Truth was able to counter a move from the top rope, and went on to win the match by utilising his "Lie Detector" finishing move (a corkscrew flying forearm smash).

 The third match on the card was a Straight Edge Society pledge vs. hair match, between CM Punk and Rey Mysterio.
 For this match, the other Straight Edge Society members (Serena and Luke Gallows) were banned from ringside.
 Early on in the match, Punk threw Mysterio headfirst out of the ring into the barber chair at ringside.
 Punk had suffered a cut to the head prior to the exchange, and while Mysterio was on the floor, the match was halted so that the blood could be cleaned up.
 While Punk's wound was being attended, he dropkicked Mysterio, who was on the ring apron, and began attacking him on the floor to restart the match.
 After Mysterio missed a splash from the top rope, Punk went to pin him, but Mysterio was able to perform a crucifix cradle on Punk for the victory.
 The other Straight Edge Society members attacked Mysterio after the match, but he was saved by Kane, which allowed Mysterio to handcuff Punk to the ring ropes and shave his head.